docwarems/score-rent/aws.md

 Also it seems to be extremely important to reduce the default connection timeout of 30s by option 'serverSelectionTimeoutMS' - otherwise AWS will bill you also for 30s doing nothing.

+## Memory limit

+AWS will bill you for execution duration times memory limit.
+Default in serverless.yml ist 1024 MB.
+AWS Cloudwatch always logs less than 130 MB used memory.
+So I reduced the memory limit to 512 MB.
+I also tried even 256 MB, but with this limit the execution duration increased considerably.

 ## Serverless framework notes

 ### serverless dev